 On the other days I continued developing HousePad.
 I didn’t have all the data I needed to complete the cash-flow modelling accurately; the two most significant gaps where depreciation and land tax.
 I reached out to a business called Depreciator that specialized in developing depreciation schedules for properties and landed on an opportunity to write a tool of them to estimate depreciation that would let me apply the same models within the search engineering.
 I wrote it in .Net for free as a mutual IP exchange, with a trailing commission on their sales that still trickle in today.
 I also created “landtaxapp” that could lookup the land tax valuation from the government authority (which turned out to breach their Ts&Cs).

 In 2007 the enterprise software company I was contracting to went into liquidation.
-They had severe cash-flow issues, using the cash from the next customer to fund the work for the previous, until the next customer said no. I was a creditor unpaid $35k.
-There I learnt a lesson about trust, but I also found it fascinating to learn what happens (technically and behaviourally) when things go wrong at a business.
-The other upside was that a few of us saw the opportunity to wrench one of their clients from them to take on the project directly.
+They had severe cash-flow issues, using the cash from the next customer to fund the work for the previous, until the next customer said no. Unfortunately I was an creditor.
+There I learnt a lesson about trust, but I also found it fascinating to learn what happens (technically and behaviorally) when money runs out at a business.
+The other upside as that a few of us saw the opportunity to wrench one of their clients from them to take on the project directly.
 That’s when I began working directly with PeopleInsite, a document automation start-up at the time that would later become enableHR.

 I continued contracting to PeopleInsite a few days a week and HousePad on the other days, but a pattern emerged that I would also put other customer’s projects as I higher priority than my own.
 I was a far better an engineer than a business person.
 For the thousands of hours developing Housepad between other project, I’d never once put it in front of a real customer.
 That’s stupid (see the Lean Startup Methodology.